 The age specification may vary.
 However, 19 to 45 years is the normal age range for surrogates.
 Most of the agencies prefer women who have their children.
 This helps to analyze the fertility and childbearing ability and complication if any of the applicants.

-There are three steps of the screening process have followed after completion of the primary requirement analysis of the surrogates.
+There are three steps of the screening process that have followed after the completion of the primary requirement analysis of the surrogates.
 The steps involve medical screening, psychological testing, and drug tests.

 Medical screening is conducted through some medical tests, which is an essential part of the surrogacy journey.
 Every fertility clinic has its own set of medical tests, but some basic medical tests are the same for all places.

-Evaluation of medical history, physical examination, urine test for drug and pap smear test are some initial testing for surrogates.
+Evaluation of medical history, physical examination, urine test for the drug, and pap smear test are some initial tests for surrogates.
 Apart from these tests, blood tests are conducted to screen for serious infections.
 In some clinics, cervix swab tests are also conducted for checking gonorrhea and chlamydia.
 Following are some laboratory-based screening tests conducted in every surrogacy: